 - Tucumcari Mountain: Sandstone bouldering just outside of the town of Tucumcari, New Mexico.
 Not far from the Texas border.

-- Box Canyon Area: This area has a series of cliffs and boulders of mixed-quality rhyolite.
+- The Box climbing areas: This area has a series of cliffs and boulders of mixed-quality rhyolite.
 Great winter area!

 - Luna Park: Could be either central or southern New Mexico, take your pick.
 A lesser known area with mostly bolted routes, a "fun moderate climbing on moderate quality volcanic rock...
 Care is required until the flakes stablize."

 Areas South of Truth or Consequences to the bottom of the state.